Generic Name: clofarabine (kloe-FAR-a-been)

 Seek medical attention right away if any of these SEVERE side effects occur:

-Back pain; diarrhea; drowsiness; flushing; gum bleeding; headache; joint or muscle pain or weakness; loss of appetite; mild stomach pain; mild tiredness or weakness; minor pain, swelling, or redness at the injection site; nausea; swelling or soreness of the mouth; vomiting.
+Anxiety; back pain; diarrhea; drowsiness; flushing; headache; joint or muscle pain or weakness; loss of appetite; mild stomach pain; mild tiredness or weakness; minor pain, swelling, or redness at the injection site; nausea; swelling or soreness of the mouth; vomiting.

-Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); blistering or severe swelling or pain at the injection site; blood in the urine; chest pain; cloudy urine; decreased urination; fainting; fast breathing; fast or irregular heartbeat; fever, chills, or sore throat; mental or mood changes; nosebleed; persistent cough; red, swollen, blistered, or peeling skin; severe or persistent dizziness, light-headedness, or headache; severe or persistent tiredness or weakness; severe or persistent vomiting or diarrhea; shortness of breath; small red spots under the skin; swelling of arms or legs; symptoms of liver problems (eg, dark urine, pale stools, persistent loss of appetite, severe or unusual stomach pain, yellowing of the skin or eyes); tingling, pain, redness, or swelling of the palms of the hands or soles of the feet; unusual bleeding or easy bruising; unusually pale skin; white patches in the mouth.
+Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); black, red, or tarry stools; bleeding from the gums; blistering or severe swelling or pain at the injection site; chest pain; confusion; coughing up blood; fainting; fast breathing; fast or irregular heartbeat; fever, chills, or sore throat; mental or mood changes; nosebleed; one-sided weakness; persistent cough; severe or persistent dizziness, light-headedness, or headache; severe or persistent nausea, vomiting, stomach pain, or diarrhea; severe or persistent tiredness or weakness; shortness of breath; small red spots under the skin; speech or vision problems; swelling of arms or legs; symptoms of kidney problems (eg, big weight gain, blood in the urine, cloudy urine, decreased urination); tingling, pain, redness, or swelling of the palms of the hands or soles of the feet; unusual bleeding or easy bruising; unusually pale skin; vomiting blood or vomit that looks like coffee grounds; white patches in the mouth.

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.